xiaokai-wang/nginx_stream_upstream_check_module/README.md

         5.  *ajp* sends a AJP Cping packet, receives and parses the AJP Cpong response to diagnose if the upstream server is alive.

-        6.  *fastcgi* send a fastcgi request, receives and parses the fastcgi response to diagnose if the upstream server is alive.

 check_http_send
 --------